How can Seaford create a disposable, single-use plastic free Town?

 Meet the people that are making Seaford plastic free

-Lead and regional rep for Surfers Against Sewage
+Founder of Plastic Free Seaford and dedicated regional rep for Surfers Against Sewage

 Cllr.
 Rodney Reed